Stripstone/jubly-reader/docs/08_IP_AND_CODE_PROTECTION_POLICY.md

 - device-only flows that must happen in the browser

 It should not be the primary home of the most valuable logic.

+## Architectural discipline consequence
+Protected-code work fails if scaffold and ownership discipline are weak.

+Practical rule:
+- first remove duplicate truth layers
+- then identify crown-jewel logic in client files
+- then move the protected decisions server-side where feasible
+- do not let prototype conveniences or mixed-era scaffolds keep policy logic alive in the browser by accident

 ## Obfuscation policy
 ### What obfuscation is for